Skip to content

 10. Consider supporting sustainable initiatives: Many businesses offer discounts and/or rewards for purchasing certain products from companies that follow an environmentally friendly approach.

 11. Learn what is being said about your company's practices: The media plays a key role in shaping public opinion and perceptions.
-In fact, the majority of consumers rely on news sources like newspapers, magazines, and television shows to get their information.
+The majority of consumers rely on news sources like newspapers, magazines, and television shows to get their information.
 So, learn what is being said about you and your business -- both positively and negatively.

 Key Takeaway: